X-I-A/xia-tutorial-api-01/Readme.md

 ### Define your own data model

-In order to deploy your own data model, you just need to focus on your data model.
+In order to use your own data model, you just need to focus on kernel code.

 1. Adapting data models in models directory
 2. Importing defined models into config.py
-3. Defining resource mapping.
+3. Defining resource mapping in config.py.
 ```
     RESOURCE_MAPPING = { "order": PurchaseOrder }
 ```
 For the above example, if you want to manipulate Python data model PurchaseOrder, you could use:
 * /api/order for api call
 * /order for web editing

+### Other files:
+* static/js/redoc.js: Presenting OpenAPI specification in web page
+* compile.py: Used to compile static files from defined data models
+* Dockerfile: build container
+* main.py: Entry points
+* requirements.txt, requirement-xia.txt: pip package dependencies

 ### Next Step: Making your data persistent